jo3-l/blog/content/about.md

 hidemeta: true
 ---

 Hi!
-I'm Joseph Liu, a first-year computer science student at the University of Waterloo.
+I'm Joseph Liu, a second-year computer science student at the University of Waterloo.

 I love to program in my free time, and have built and contributed to various projects over the years—more on those below.
 Aside from programming, I also enjoy [reading](/reading-log), writing,